fabric8io/docker-maven-plugin/samples/copy-from-container/README.md

 ff02::2 ip6-allrouters
 172.17.0.3  80dd81263592
 ```

-Docker Maven Plugin external configuration can be used to define entries which need to be coped, e.g.:
+Docker Maven Plugin external configuration can be used to define entries which need to be copied, e.g.:

 ```
 $ mvn clean package -Pcopy-file \